-The Third-cycle Programme in History concludes with a licentiate degree or doctoral degree.
-The programme covers courses comprising 120 credits for a licentiate degree and 240 credits for a doctoral degree.
+The Third-cycle Programme in History of Science and Ideas concludes with a licentiate degree or doctoral degree.
+The programme covers courses comprising 120 credits for a licentiate degree and 240 credits for a Degree of Doctor.

 A third-cycle student admitted to third-cycle studies intended to conclude with a doctoral degree may, if they so wish, complete a licentiate degree as an interim objective.